Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 Commission Rates by Chicago Neighborhood

-Commission costs hit differently depending on your neighborhood’s median price.
-Here’s how savings vary across Chicago:
+Commission costs vary depending on your neighborhood’s median price.
+Here’s how the fee structures compare across Chicago:

 Suburban Markets